123jimin/kle/README.md

 Lengths are represented in terms of amount of 192nd notes or in beats like `{3/8}` (three 8th notes in this case).

 This is all you can do in a `.ksh` chart.
 You need to define commands in a `.kle` script file, then give them to the KLE program.
-The KLE program can be executed like this: `node bin.js in.ksh script.kle out.ksh`.
+The KLE program can be executed like this: `node bin.js in.ksh out.ksh -k script.kle`.

 When this is executed, `script.kle` will be applied on `in.ksh`, which will create `out.ksh`.
 It is recommended not to include any notes (especially lasers) in `in.ksh`, since parsing `.ksh` files are not yet stable.